yairm210/Unciv/core/Module.md

 	```
 	'PassMic'
-		//Indicates that the sending side will now begin listening instead, and the receiving side should send the next request.
+		//Indicates that the sending side has no more requests to make, and that the receiving side should either send the next request or expect a response to an open request.
 		//Sent by Kotlin side at start of script engine startup/MOTD, autocompletion, and execution to allow script to request values, and should be sent by script interpreter immediately before sending response with results of execution.
 	```